-If think that a hacker would have no interest in getting into a website that has low volumes of visitors, you’ve very much mistaken.
+I think that a hacker would have no interest in getting into a website that has low volumes of visitors, you’ve very much mistaken.
 Even sites that get a few visits a day are valuable to a hacker, and the hacker can utilize it.
 What does the hacker have in his mind for your site?
 You must learn it to identify the hacker’s activity on your website.

 Most user-editable websites have some form on online log-in that needs a username and password to let you into the editing ‘backend’.
-We spoke to our friend Simon at Wayfresh, a leading web development agency in the North East, UK about how to keep a website secure with a strong password.
+We spoke to our friend Simon at Way fresh, a leading web development agency in the North East, the UK about how to keep a website secure with a strong password.
 Here’s what he recommended.

 - Don’t use any password that is related to what you do.
-Your password needs to be completely guess proof.
+Your password needs to guess proof completely.
 So, if you’re an online bike shop don’t be so obvious as to use something like cycle123 as your password.

 - Your password needs to be memorable – (though most systems have a reset password link, just in case you do forget)